Mohit13333/medicine/README.md

 * npm install

-* Run the development server: Start the frontend server using:

-* npm run dev
+* Run the development server: Start the frontend server using:- npm run dev

 * Access the application: Open your browser and go to http://localhost:5173 (or the port specified in the console).